Clavell Tower: History

 Clavell Tower was built in about 1830 by Reverend John Richards Clavell of Smedmore House as an observatory and folly.
 The Reverend John Richards had changed his name to John Richards Clavell after inheriting the estate in 1817.

 The tower is about 35 ft high and rises over what is known as Hen Cliff which rises about 330 ft above the sea.
 The main tower is constructed of mortared selected stone and the windows are formed from brick.
 The ground floor is surrounded by Tuscan colonnade and the roof has a parapet built in stone.
 In total the tower has four floors; a stone ground floor, a wooden first, a wooden second and a wooden third floor.
 The tower is surmounted upon a shallow stone basement.
 Evidence suggests there were fireplaces within the ground floor which indicated the tower was intended to be occupied throughout the year.
 However, access to the first and second floors would have been accessible solely via a ladder.

 Thomas Hardy, the novelist, often took his first love Eliza Nicholls to Clavell Tower.
 He used an illustration of it in his Wessex Poems.
 The local Coastguards used it as a lookout until the 1930s, when it was gutted by fire.
 The desolate condition of Clavell Tower was the inspiration behind Baroness P. D. James's 1975 novel The Black Tower.
-The tower was used by Anglia Television as a principal location in their six part adaptation of the story starring Roy Marsden in 1985, and featured in the music video for The Style Council's 1985 single "Boy Who Cried Wolf".
+The tower was used by Anglia Television as a principal location in their six-part adaptation of the story starring Roy Marsden in 1985, and it featured in the music video for The Style Council's 1985 single "Boy Who Cried Wolf".